Library & Academic Study Skills

-Here at Coleg Cambria we strive to support and educate learners regarding their wellbeing, which is especially important as the more we introduce healthy techniques and tools into our routine that support our wellbeing, the more resilient we can feel.
+Here at Coleg Cambria we strive to support and educate learners regarding their mental health and wellbeing.
+By introducing healthy support and wellbeing techniques into our routines, the more resilient we can feel.

 We know that mental health & wellbeing can have a significant impact on your college experience.
 Our Mental Health & Wellbeing Team are passionate about providing the best support and resources that promote your wellbeing and good mental health, which include;

-- Support from our Resilience Coaches to help identify and overcome barriers to learning.
+- Support from our Resilience Coaches and Wellbeing assistants to help identify and overcome barriers to learning

 - 1:1 mental health and wellbeing sessions and support, tailored specially to meet your needs and helping you to succeed